 Bosch CLPK22-120 12-Volt Drill/Driver and Impact Driver Combo Kit

 The CLPK22-120 combo kit contains the PS41 impact driver and the PS31 compact drill/driver.
 Also in the kit are two BAT414 12V Max 2.0Ah Lithium-Ion batteries, the BC330 60 minute-charger, encased in a handy carrying bag.
-Priced at just under $100, this is a great value for your buck combo kit.
+This is a great value for your buck combo kit.

 The impact driver in this kit is the same as that in the CLPK27-120, so let’s get straight to the compact drill/driver.
 The drill/driver is capable of delivering 256 in. lbs. of max torque and has a two-speed gearbox with low speeds of 0 to 350 RPM, and 0 to 1,300 RPM in the high speed.
 It has 20+1 clutch settings that will allow you to adjust the torque for different types of materials and uses.